talkpython/installing-python/install-python.md

 ```
 C:\users\username\> python -V
-Python 3.9.2
+Python 3.10.1
 ```

-If you see this and the reported version number is sufficently high (often 3.6 or higher), **you are good to go**.
+If you see this and the reported version number is sufficently high (often 3.9 or higher), **you are good to go**.

-#### Uh oh, your Python is badly outdated
+#### 2.7?
+Uh oh, your Python is badly outdated!

 ```
 C:\users\username\> python -V